 Bakersfield College has established Institution-Set Standards (ISS) for student achievement that demonstrate BC's desire to create a rigorous and supportive learning environment described in our mission statement.
-BC began setting institutional standards in 2013 before they were required by ACCJC.
+BC began setting institutional standards, as early as 2013, before they were required by ACCJC.
 These mutually agreed upon metrics enable all stakeholders to have a common frame of reference, with both minimum performance standards and aspirational goals.